andresguisado/katacoda-scenarios/kubernetes-basic-concepts/pods/new-namespace.md

 ## Delete a Namespace

-There are two options here, we can use the same yaml file or a single command:
+To delete a namespace there are two options, we can use a yaml file or a single command:

 `kubectl delete -f test-namespace.yaml`{{execute}}